Kong/lua-resty-lmdb/README.md

 **context:** *any context*

 Creates a new LMDB transaction object.
-This does not actually starts the transaction, but only creates a Lua table that stores the transactions for execution later.
-If `hint` is provided then the Lua table holding the transactions will be pre-allocated to store `hint` transactions.
+This does not actually starts the transaction, but only creates a Lua table that stores the operations for execution later.
+If `hint` is provided then the Lua table holding the operations will be pre-allocated to store `hint` operations.

 [Back to TOC](#table-of-contents)